-Student Identification Number
+Student Identification Number and Student User Name

-At the time of admission to the College, each student will be assigned a nine-digit identification number to be used throughout the time of enrollment.
-This student number will be used during course registration, for online course access, and in many other situations as students' primary means of access to their academic and financial aid records.
+At the time of admission to the College, each student will be assigned a nine-digit identification number and student user name to be used throughout the time of enrollment.
+This student number and student user name will be used during Banner Web course registration, Blackboard for online course access, student email and in many other situations as students' primary means of access to their academic and financial aid records.